ar1ocker/Squad-Mod-Downloader/README.md

 # Squad-Mod-Downloader
-Simple script for downloading mods for a Squad server
+Simple script for downloading mods for a Squad game server

 ## Usage